stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 +++
-title = "An Example of Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-07-25T07:32:00+01:00" description = "Tooling for Terraform and OpenTofu in monorepos" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
+title = "An Example of Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-07-26T17:45:00+01:00" description = "Tooling for Terraform and OpenTofu in monorepos" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
 +++

 This article describes an example of tooling for [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) in a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
 The infrastructure configurations can be maintained in the same project, alongside other code.
-The design also enables projects to support:
+The tooling also enables projects to support:

 - Multiple infrastructure components in the same code repository.
 Each of these _units_ is a complete [root module](https://opentofu.org/docs/language/modules/).
 - Multiple instances of the same component with different configurations.
 The TF configurations are called _contexts_.